gustavogudryan/api-dbase/README.md

 ## 📄 Licença

-This project is MIT licensed, as found in the [LICENSE](./LICENSE) file.
+Esse projeto tem licença MIT, você pode achar a licença aqui [LICENSE](./LICENSE) file.